Search

 Hike

-Hiking alongside the waterways of the Owens Valley provides little elevation change, but it has an almost limitless number of miles of diverse open terrain and solitude.
-Between the Pleasant Valley dam and Tinemaha reservoir the Owens River twists and turns for 55-miles.
-The tracks and trails undulate alongside the river over grassy banks, between tall reeds and over sand dunes.
-It can be as adventurous and energetic as you make it.
-Birdlife is abundant and of course the fishing is fantastic.
-A walk along the shores of Pleasant Valley reservoir is easy and quiet.
-The road is closed to vehicle traffic and it’s a great place for an early morning or late afternoon stroll.
+Hiking along the waterways of Owens Valley involves little elevation change, but it offers nearly endless miles of diverse open terrain and solitude.
+Between Pleasant Valley Dam and Tinemaha Reservoir, the Owens River twists and turns for 55 miles.
+Tracks and trails run alongside the river, winding over grassy banks, through tall reeds, and across sand dunes.
+You can make this adventure as energetic or leisurely as you like.
+Birdlife is abundant, and the fishing is excellent.
+A walk along the shores of Pleasant Valley Reservoir is easy and peaceful.
+The road here is closed to vehicle traffic, making it an ideal spot for an early morning or late afternoon stroll.

 Nature’s Sand Castle